-The USC Dream Dollars Program is a unique scholarship for USC undergraduate students who secure unpaid internships with a non-profit or government organization.
-This program supports students hoping to gain work experience from an unpaid internship.
+The USC Dream Dollars Scholarship is a unique award for USC undergraduate students who secure unpaid summer internships with a non-profit or government organization.
+This program supports students interested in gaining work experience from an unpaid internship.
 Students will be selected through an application and interview process.
 All internships must be a minimum of six weeks.
 The program awards a $1,500 scholarship to selected students.

-The USC Dream Dollars Program aims to assist students in financing career exploration in the non-profit and government fields.
+The USC Dream Dollars Scholarship aims to assist students in financing career exploration in the non-profit and government fields.
 Students will have the opportunity to gain a career development experience through the program.

-- former Dream Dollar recipients are not eligible
+- Former USC Dream Dollar recipients are not eligible

-- if you receive additional USC summer awards from research grants, foundations or scholarships, you will not be eligible to receive the Dream Dollars
+- If you receive additional USC summer awards from research grants, foundations, or scholarships, you will not be eligible to participate

-Applications and supporting materials must be completed and submitted in connectSC, Job ID#119416, by 12:00 pm on April 7, 2017.
-Candidates will be notified via e-mail by April 14, 2017 if they are selected for an interview with the USC Dream Dollars Selection Committee.
+Applications must be submitted by 12:00 pm on April 5, 2019.
+Candidates will be notified via email by April 12, 2019 if they are selected for an interview with the USC Dream Dollars Selection Committee.

 - STARS Report (Available on OASIS)

-- Personal Essay: a one-page, single spaced (1 inch margins) narrative explaining your current academic program, why you are interested in the USC Dream Dollars Program, how you think this internship experience will enhance your undergraduate experience and have an impact on your future.
+- Personal Essay: a one-page, single spaced (one-inch margins) narrative explaining your current academic program, why you are interested in the USC Dream Dollars Scholarship, and how you think this internship experience will enhance your undergraduate experience and have an impact on your future.
 Essay must be typed in no smaller than 10-point font.

-- Include a copy of your internship job description from your organization or supervisor.
+- Copy of your internship job description from your organization or supervisor.

-Students will be selected based on their application, faculty recommendation, interview and internship.
+Students will be selected based on their application, interview, and internship.
 There is no minimum GPA requirement.
 Students are expected to demonstrate strong written and verbal communication skills.